-Maryssa began with eSe Teatro as their graphic designer and public relations intern as her senior project.
+Maryssa started with eSe Teatro as their graphic designer and public relations intern as her senior project.
 Maryssa started with musical theater in Junior High and continued to study the arts through high school and into college, she chose to stay on as webmaster after graduating with her BFA in Visual Communication.

 Monica Cortés Viharo

 Monica Cortés Viharo is an actor (SAG/AFTRA), teacher, dramaturge, public speaking consultant, and a PhD candidate in the School of Drama at the University of Washington.
 She earned a BA in Theater and Political Science at the University of California, Berkeley and trained with the American Conservatory Theater in San Francisco.
 She has performed with theater companies throughout the San Francisco Bay Area, including Shotgun Players's, the San Francisco Shakespeare Festival, and the California Shakespeare Theater.